PH1L900D/sonarr-season-cleaner/README.md

 A Python script that keeps your Sonarr library clean by syncing Season monitoring status with Episode status.

+### The Problem (Jellyseerr / Overseerr)
+If you delete or unmonitor episodes in Sonarr, the **Season itself** often remains marked as "Monitored".
+When this happens, **Jellyseerr** (and Overseerr) assumes you still "Own" or are monitoring that content, causing the **Request Button to be greyed out** or unavailable.

+### The Solution
-It checks every series in your library.
+This script scans your library.
 If it finds a Season where **every single episode** is unmonitored, it automatically updates the **Season itself** to be "Unmonitored".
-This helps keep the "Wanted" and "Cutoff Unmet" lists clean by removing seasons you clearly don't intend to download.
+*   **Jellyseerr:** The "Request" button becomes available again for that season.
+*   **Sonarr:** Fixes the visual bookmark icons and prevents future/TBA episodes in ignored seasons from appearing in your "Wanted" list.

 ## Prerequisites
 *   Python 3.x